 The TBC is a new project from NC State University’s Reconciliation Ecology Lab, dedicated to mapping the distribution and abundance of bird species in and around the cities of North Carolina’s “Research Triangle”: Raleigh, Durham, Chapel Hill and surrounding municipalities.

-Volunteers will spend one morning (or more), of their choice, mid-Mar – mid-May 2018 (exact dates to be determined) counting birds at fixed locations using a standard protocol.
+Volunteers will spend one morning (or more), of their choice, April 15- May 15 counting birds at fixed locations using a standard protocol.
 Ideally, they would input their data directly into an online database.

 What will the data be used for?